caleb531/dotfiles/README.md

 * `my-dir : $`
 * `my-repo : master : $`

-## Setup
+## Setup Procedure

 ### Create symlinks

-I recommend cloning this repository to the directory of your choice, and then creating symlinks to the necessary files within your home directory.
+I recommend cloning this repository to the directory of your choice, preferrably using some cloud syncing service such as Dropbox.
+Then, you should create symlinks within your home directory pointing to the necessary files.
 These files include:

 * `.bash_profile`
 * `.bashrc`